Urology-Textbook.com

 Prostate cancer:

-In long-term randomized studies with 5α-reductase inhibitors to treat benign prostate hyperplasia, the incidence of prostate cancer was reduced (25% compared to placebo).
-However, the rate of undifferentiated prostate carcinoma was higher in the verum group and the effect on overall survival was not significant (Goodman et al., 2019).
+The incidence of prostate cancer was reduced (25% compared to placebo) in long-term studies with 5α-reductase inhibitors.
+However, the rate of undifferentiated prostate carcinoma was higher in the verum group without an effect on overall survival (Goodman et al., 2019).

 Sexual side effects: